zeeshan60/TilesGridExample/README.md

 - Tiles are sorted descending based on priority
 - Using left alignment of tiles in case there is any free space in a row

+Host is localhost.
+Can be chnaged in TileService.swift